josgood4/Cosmic-Four/README.md

 4 is "cosmic" because it is the only number which has the same number of letters as its numerical value.

 ## Proof
-For all <sup>[citation needed]</sup> numbers greater than 4, the number of letters in their word-form is less than their numerical value.
+For all <sup>[well probably, see below]</sup> numbers greater than 4, the number of letters in their word-form is less than their numerical value.
 So each iteration gets closer and closer to the number 4.
 A number can't have a negative number of letters (nor zero letters), so this means that the process produces smaller and smaller positive integers until it eventually produces either a 1, 2, 3, or 4, all of which lead back to 4:
  - 1 -> 3 -> 5 -> 4
  - 2 -> 3 -> 5 -> 4